visgl/react-map-gl/docs/controls/static-map.md

 Default: `1.5` (screen heights)

 ### visible (bool)

 Whether the map is visible.
 Unmounting and re-mounting a Mapbox instance is known to be costly.
 This option offers a way to hide a map using CSS style.

 Default: `true`

+## Methods

+### getMap

+Returns the Mapbox instance if initialized.

+### queryRenderedFeatures

+Use Mapbox's `queryRenderedFeatures` API to find features at point or in a bounding box.
+If the `parameters` argument is not specified, only queries the layers with the `interactive` property in the layer style.

+Parameters:
+- `geometry` ([Number, Number]|[[Number, Number], [Number, Number]]) - Point or an array of two points defining the bounding box.
+Coordinates in pixels.
+- `parameters` - Query options.
+For more details, see [Mapbox API documentation](https://www.mapbox.com/mapbox-gl-js/api/#Map#queryRenderedFeatures).